by Cydney Posner

 In addition, Corp Fin’s Updated Statement notes that, in response to the invitation of the Acting Chair (see this PubCo post), the SEC has received a number of public comments requesting additional relief and further guidance on the rule.
 Piwowar indicates in his Statement that he has instructed the staff to work on a recommendation for future action, taking into account the public comments received.
 He also notes that “the Department of State has recently requested comment on how best to support the responsible sourcing of conflict minerals.”
 The action by the State Department could portend a serious reworking of the rule from a different perspective.
 (See this PubCo post.)

 In conclusion, Corp Fin’s Updated Statement indicates that, as a result of the uncertainty of the SEC’s response to the various issues raised by the remand and by commenters, Corp Fin “has determined that it will not recommend enforcement… if companies, including those that are subject to paragraph (c) of Item 1.01 of Form SD, only file disclosure under the provisions of paragraphs (a) and (b) of Item 1.01 of Form SD.
 This statement is subject to any further action that may be taken by the Commission, expresses the Division’s position on enforcement action only, and does not express any legal conclusion on the rule.”
-Accordingly, the Updated Statement provides that companies will not be subject to enforcement action if they perform only a reasonable country-of-origin inquiry and include that disclosure on a Form SD, but do not provide the disclosure that could otherwise be required in a Conflict Minerals Report or have an audit performed (unless, perhaps, they declare themselves to be conflict-free) or, presumably, consistent with Piwowar’s statement, perform the more exhaustive due diligence inquiry into the source and chain of custody of their conflict minerals required under Item 1.01(c).
+Accordingly, the Updated Statement provides that companies will not be subject to enforcement action if they perform only a reasonable country-of-origin inquiry and include that disclosure on a Form SD, but do not provide the disclosure that could otherwise be required in a Conflict Minerals Report or have an audit performed (unless, perhaps, they declare themselves to be conflict-free).
+Note, however, that it is not clear that companies are relieved from performing the more exhaustive due diligence inquiry into the source and chain of custody of their conflict minerals required under Item 1.01(c).
 The no-action relief is temporary, relates only to enforcement and does not otherwise attempt to address the underlying rule.
 (Note that, per CDI 12 of the conflict minerals CDIs, Form SD has no effect on Form S-3 eligibility, so failure to file a conflict minerals report with the Form SD should have no impact in that context.)

 SideBar: Note that paragraph (b) of Item 1.01 addresses only the disclosure required when the company has no reason to believe that its conflict minerals may have originated in the DRC or other covered countries or where they are from scrap or recycled sources.
 Presumably, however, companies will still have to file Form SD where their conflict minerals may have originated from the DRC.
 Perhaps the staff will provide additional clarification as to the disclosure that will be expected in those and other circumstances.